Born--Infeld-type electrodynamics and magnetic black holes: Abstract

 \section{Abstract}

-We investigate a Born$-$Infeld-type model of nonlinear electrodynamics, possessing three parameters, coupled with general relativity.
-As a particular case Born-Infeld electrodynamics is reproduced.
+We investigate a Born--Infeld-type model of nonlinear electrodynamics, possessing three parameters, coupled with general relativity.
+As a particular case Born--Infeld electrodynamics is reproduced.
 There is no singularity of the electric field at the centre of point-like charged particles and self-energy of charges is finite in this model.
 The magnetized black hole is studied and solutions are obtained.
-We find the asymptotic of the metric and mass functions at $r\rightarrow\infty$ and $r\rightarrow 0$, and corrections to the Reissner-Nordstr\"{o}m solution.
+We demonstrate that for some parameters of the model the black hole is regular.
+We find the asymptotic of the metric and mass functions at $r\rightarrow\infty$ and $r\rightarrow 0$, and corrections to the Reissner--Nordstr\"{o}m solution.
 Thermodynamics of black holes is investigated.
-We calculate the Hawking temperature of black holes and show that black holes are stable and there are no phase transitions in the model under consideration.
+We calculate the Hawking temperature of black holes and show that black holes are not stable and there are phase transitions in the model under consideration.